 Talladega National Forest - Alabama, USA

 I got to experience the trails of the Talladega National Forest since it was the location of the Pinhoti 100 trail race.
 I traversed the trail north to south from Heflin, AL to Sylacauga, AL covering 100 miles (160k) in about 28 hours.
 The trail has lots to offer with about 80% single track, 16% jeep road and the balance dirt and paved road.
-Where it is jeep road, the footing is still really challenging.
-There is also over 16,000 feet (4876m) of total elevation change since you get to scale some steep peaks, including the highest point in Alabama, Cheaha Mountain (2408 ft, 624m).
-The trail is very technical in parts with loose rocks, thick pine needles and steep terrain.
-You don’t need to do 100 miles to enjoy it as there are many options for running along the trail as shown in the map from the Pinhoti Trail Alliance.
+Where it is jeep road, the footing is still challenging.
+There is also over 16,000 feet (4876m) of total elevation change since you get to scale steep peaks, including the highest point in Alabama, Cheaha Mountain (2408 ft, 624m).
+The trail is technical in parts with loose rocks, thick pine needles and steep terrain.
+You need not run 100 miles to enjoy it as there are many options for running along the trail as shown in the map from the Pinhoti Trail Alliance.

 How to get there